alibaba/PhotonLibOS/doc/docs/introduction/how-to-integrate.md

 We recommend using CMake's `FetchContent` to integrate Photon into your existing C++ project.

-It will download source code from the remote repo and track along with the dependencies (for example, liburing).
+It will download source code from the remote repo and track along with the third-party dependencies.

 ### Modify your `CMakeLists.txt`